mattkeys/WP-Nav-Plus/readme.txt

 * This is the first public release

 == Upgrade Notice ==

+= 3.4.9 =
+* Bugfix: Menu segment doesn't work on HTML encoded menu titles, refactored to rely on object IDs instead of title strings

 = 3.4.8 =
 Allow for multiple menu classes to be assigned with the widget